lucaschf/SimpleWeatherApiCLientXml/README.md

-# SimpleWeatherApiCLientXml
+# SimpleWeatherApiClient

-A simple web app for consuming APIS using ajax and xml.
+A simple web app for consuming APIS using ajax.
 Practical work for the discipline of webservices of the course systems for internet 2021.

 ## Getting Started